SUBCHAPTER 32M - APPROVAL OF NURSE PRACTITIONERS

 (a) The primary supervising physician shall assure both Boards that the nurse practitioner is qualified to perform those medical acts described in the collaborative practice agreement.

 (b) A physician in a graduate medical education program, whether fully licensed or holding only a resident's training license, shall not be named as a primary supervising physician.

 (c) A fully licensed physician in a graduate medical education program who is also practicing in a non-training situation may supervise a nurse practitioner in the non-training situation.

-(11) "Registration" means authorization by the Medical Board and the Board of Nursing for a registered nurse to use the title nurse practitioner in accordance with this Subchapter.
+(11) "Registration" means authorization for a registered nurse to use the title nurse practitioner in accordance with this Subchapter.

 (12) "Supervision" means the physician's function of overseeing medical acts performed by the nurse practitioner.

 (13) "Volunteer Approval" means approval to practice consistent with this Subchapter except without expectation of direct or indirect compensation or payment (monetary, in kind, or otherwise) to the nurse practitioner.

 History Note: Authority G.S.
 90-5.1(a)(3); 90-8.1; 90-8.2; 90-18(c)(14); 90-18.2;

 Amended Eff.
 September 1, 2012; December 1, 2009; December 1, 2006; August 1, 2004; May 1, 1999; January 1, 1996;